adtzlr/felupe/docs/howto/meshgen.rst

 Lines, rectangles and cubes
 ***************************

 Of course lines, rectangles, cubes and cylinders do not have to be constructed manually each time.
 Instead, some easier to use classes are povided by FElupe like :class:`felupe.mesh.Line`, :class:`felupe.Rectangle` or :class:`felupe.Cube`.
+For non equi-distant points per axis use :class:`felupe.Grid`.

 Triangle and Tetrahedron meshes
 *******************************